-Any attorney domiciled in another state, and regularly admitted to practice in the courts of record of that state and in good standing therein, having been retained as attorney for a party to any civil or criminal legal proceeding pending in the General Court of Justice of North Carolina, or the North Carolina Utilities Commission-Commission, or the North Carolina Industrial Commission-Commission, or the Office of Administrative Hearings of North Carolina-Carolina, or any administrative agency, may, on motion, be admitted to practice in the General Court of Justice or the North Carolina Utilities Commission or the North Carolina Industrial Commission or the Office of Administrative Hearings of North Carolina-that forum for the sole purpose of appearing for a client in the litigation.
-The motion required under this section shall contain or be accompanied by:
+Any attorney domiciled in another state, and regularly admitted to practice in the courts of record of that state and in good standing therein, having been retained as attorney for a party to any civil or criminal legal proceeding pending in the General Court of Justice of North Carolina, or-the North Carolina Utilities Commission Commission, or-the North Carolina Industrial Commission, or-the Office of Administrative Hearings of North Carolina-Carolina, or any administrative agency, may, on motion, be admitted to practice in the General Court of Justice or the North Carolina-Utilities Commission or the North Carolina-Industrial Commission or the Office of Administrative Hearings of North Carolina-Industrial Commission or the Office of Administrative Hearings of North Carolina-Industrial Commission or the Office of Administrative Hearings of North Carolina-Industrial Commission or the Office of Administrative Hearings of North Carolina-Industrial Commission or the Office of Administrative Hearings of North Carolina-Industrial Commission or the Office of Administrative Hearings of North Carolina-Industrial Commission or the Office of Administrative Hearings of North Carolina-Industrial Commission or the Office of Administrative Hearings of North Carolina-Industrial Commission-Industrial Commission-In

-- (1) The attorney's full name, post-office address address, bar membership number, and status as a practicing attorney in another state. - (2) A statement, signed by the client, setting forth the client's address and declaring that the client has retained the attorney to represent the client in the proceeding. - (3) A statement that unless permitted to withdraw sooner by order of the court, the attorney will continue to represent the client in the proceeding until the final determination thereof, and that with reference to all matters incident to the proceeding, the attorney agrees to be subject to the orders and amenable to the disciplinary action and the civil jurisdiction of the General Court of Justice and the North Carolina State Bar in all respects as if the attorney were a regularly admitted and licensed member of the Bar of North Carolina in good standing. - (4) A statement that the state in which the attorney is regularly admitted to practice grants like privileges to members of the Bar of North Carolina in good standing. - (5) A statement to the effect that the attorney has associated and is personally appearing in the proceeding, with an attorney who is a resident of this State and is duly and legally admitted to practice in the General Court of Justice of North Carolina, upon whom service may be had in all matters connected with such-the legal proceedings, or any disciplinary matter, with the same effect as if personally made on the foreign attorney within this State.
+- (1) The attorney's full name, post-office address address, bar membership number, and status as a practicing attorney in another state. - (2) A statement, signed by the client, setting forth the client's address and declaring that the client has retained the attorney to represent the client in the proceeding.

+- (3) A statement that unless permitted to withdraw sooner by order of the court, the attorney will continue to represent the client in the proceeding until the final determination thereof, and that with reference to all matters incident to the proceeding, the attorney agrees to be subject to the orders and amenable to the disciplinary action and the civil jurisdiction of the General Court of Justice and the North Carolina State Bar in all respects as if the attorney were a regularly admitted and licensed member of the Bar of North Carolina in good standing. - (4) A statement that the state in which the attorney is regularly admitted to practice grants like privileges to members of the Bar of North Carolina in good standing. - (5) A statement to the effect that the attorney has associated and is personally appearing in the proceeding, with an attorney who is a resident of this State and is duly and legally admitted to practice in the General Court of Justice of North Carolina, upon whom service may be had in all matters connected with such the legal proceedings, or any disciplinary matter, with the same effect as if personally made on the foreign attorney within this State.